New To Stand-up Comedy? A Great Starting Point: ComedyUniversity.com

 – They can react to the material (informational content) they are delivering using their own sense of humor or…

-– They can add content that they CAN react to using their sense of humor relative to the “informational content” that is presented
+– They can add content that they CAN react to using their sense of humor relative to the “informational content” that is presented.

 4. Just like with comedians, MOST of a speaking professional’s laughter generation power comes from their delivery and effective use of their already developed expressive comedy traits — not the literal words and sentences used.

 When it comes to generating laughter from an audience, there is NO difference between public speaking and stand-up comedy as far as the comedy mechanics go.
+It still revolves around structuring what one wants to say in a natural and organic way way that produces the most laughter possible.